mysql/mysql-connector-nodejs/docs/tutorial/Secure_Sessions.md

 By default, if the `checkServerIdentity` property is not specified, the check will not be performed.

 > **IMPORTANT**<br />
 > Custom `checkServerIdentity()` functions should "return" all errors instead "throwing" them.
-Further implementation details are availabe in the official Node.js [documentation](https://nodejs.org/docs/v12.0.0/api/tls.html#tls_tls_checkserveridentity_hostname_cert).
+Further implementation details are available in the official Node.js [documentation](https://nodejs.org/docs/v12.0.0/api/tls.html#tls_tls_checkserveridentity_hostname_cert).

 When using a connection string, the API is a little bit more restricted.
 The only possibility is to set the value of the `ssl-mode` option to `VERIFY_IDENTITY` in order to explicitly enable the server identity check using the builtin `tls.checkServerIdentity()` function.